SyedImkan/SyedImkan/readme.md

 ## About Me

-- 👋 Hi, I'm Safikur Rahman, from Kolkata, India.
+- 👋 Hi, I'm Safikur Rahman, from West Haven, Connecticut.
-- 🎓 I have completed B.Tech from Calcutta Institute of Engineering and Management.
+- 🎓 Currently, I'm pursuing MS in Computer Science from University of New Haven and have completed B.Tech from Calcutta Institute of Engineering and Management.
 - 🌱 I'm passionate about Web Development and exploring new technologies.

 ## Contact Me

-- 📧 Email: syedimkan990@gmail.com
+- 📧 Email: rahmansafikur691@gmail.com

 ## Projects
 - [Password Manager](https://github.com/SyedImkan/password-manager-python.git): Python Password Manager.